RIT-Environmental-Genomics/Toxin-Identification-Pipeline/1.2_De_Novo_Pipeline/README.md

 # De Novo Pipeline:

-If you have previous experience with CONDA, be sure to download the packages from [here](https://github.com/RIT-Environmental-Genomics/Toxin-Identification-Pipeline/blob/main/README.md).
-Otherwise an optional YAML package has been provided [here](https://github.com/RIT-Environmental-Genomics/Toxin-Identification-Pipeline/blob/main/1.2_De_Novo_Pipeline/rnaseq_De_Novo.yml) to use as a custom CONDA environment.
+Although all of this poject was done in a Jupyter Server Environment (not using Conda), this process should work equally well within a standard conda environment.
+For this reason a YAML file was designed for those interested in running this through a simple conda environment and can be found [here](https://github.com/RIT-Environmental-Genomics/Toxin-Identification-Pipeline/blob/main/1.2_De_Novo_Pipeline/rnaseq_De_Novo.yml).
+Otherwise if you have previous experience with CONDA, be sure to download the packages from [here](https://github.com/RIT-Environmental-Genomics/Toxin-Identification-Pipeline/blob/main/README.md).

 ## 1: Create new Conda Environment